Emergency Medicine AP Fellowship with Riverside University Health System

 image of Riverside University Health System Moreno Valley, CA

 Riverside University Health System (RUHS) Medical Center is a 439-bed hospital that offers excellence in healthcare as well as medical education for the region’s medical residents, nursing students, and allied health professionals.
-Fellows in Vituity’s AP Fellowship Program at RUHS Medical Center will train in the 38-bed ED that oversees 100,000 patient visits annually and serves as the first responder in the case of natural disasters for Riverside County.
-The hospital has a Level II adult and pediatric trauma center, primary stroke center, and fully operational paramedic base station.
-It anticipates the opening of its STEMI center in 2021.
+Fellows in Vituity’s Emergency Medicine AP Fellowship Program at RUHS Medical Center will train in the 44-bed ED that oversees 100,000 patient visits annually and serves as the first responder in the case of natural disasters for Riverside County.
+The hospital is a Level I adult and pediatric trauma center, primary stroke center, and fully operational paramedic base station.
 The ED offers the following highlights:

-• Nation-leading performance in quality programs and efficiency
+• Nation-leading performance in quality programs, sepsis care, and efficiency

 • Rapid Medical Examination (RME) process for rapid assessment (patients are seen within 15 minutes of arrival)